-Operator Description True.
-NOT Operates on a single condition.
-The result is the inverse of the condition. () Assigns the highest precedence to its contents.
-See below for an explanation of precedence rules. □ NOT (&over_50)
+Operator Description Example NOT True. □ NOT Operates on a single condition.
+The result is the inverse of the condition.
+NOT (&over 50) () Assigns the highest precedence to its contents.
+See below for an explanation of precedence rules. (· · · · - · · · /

 The expressions you create using these operators can be either simple or complex.
 For example: